Consumer Action Law

 Can I return a car to a private seller if they lied about its condition?

-Private sales typically don’t include return policies like dealer transactions.
-However, if the seller committed fraud by lying about material facts, you may have legal grounds to cancel the contract and demand a refund through court action.
+Private sales don’t come with the return rights that dealer transactions do.
+However, if the seller committed fraud by lying about material facts — the car’s accident history, mechanical condition, odometer reading, or known defects — you may have legal grounds to pursue contract cancellation and a refund through court action.
+“As-is” language in a bill of sale does not protect a seller who actively lied or concealed problems.

-How long do I have to take legal action against a private seller?
+How long do I have to take legal action against a private seller in California?

 What evidence do I need to prove a private seller lied about a car?